sai1231/studio/README.md

 - **Smart Title Generation**: Notes and other text-based content get automatically generated titles.
 - **Movie Details**: Saving a link from IMDb will automatically enrich it with movie details like poster, cast, rating, and director from TMDb.

-### User Experience
-- **Cross-Platform**: Access your content seamlessly via the web application or the mobile app (iOS & Android).
-- **Secure Authentication**: User accounts are secured using Firebase Authentication, with support for both email/password and Google Sign-In.
-- **Admin Portal**: A separate, secure admin portal for managing users, roles, and application settings.
-- **Role-Based Access Control (RBAC)**: A flexible role system to define different feature sets and limits for various user tiers (e.g., Free, Pro, Admin).

 ## Tech Stack

 - **Framework**: Next.js 15 (App Router)